Roller Skate Sizing

 - there are no uncomfortable spots on your ankles, bunions, or your other particular foot protrusions

-Almost all boots made of natural materials will have a break-in period, unless they have heat molding capabilities or you are just lucky enough to have a perfect fit right off the bat.
+Most all boots made of natural materials will have a break-in period, unless they have heat molding capabilities or you are just lucky enough to have a perfect fit right off the bat.
 Breaking in will soften and wear the boot to your own unique shape and can take anywhere from a week to over a month depending on how often you skate.
 It will not make the boot a different size if it didn’t fit to start with.
 It is normal to have some discomfort during this process.
 Most synthetic or vinyl boots do not break in – although some have lining and cushion materials inside that will give over time, the synthetic leather materials are not as pliable as natural leather and suede materials.
-If your synthetic boots are uncomfortable when you try them on right now – they will be that way for the life of your skates.